You can update shipment details after a sale or giveaway, so your label matches the package you’re sending.

 A shipping adjustment is any change you make to shipment details after a buyer makes a purchase or you run a giveaway.

-- You need to add extras, like insurance or signature confirmation
+Adding extras, like insurance or signature confirmation (U.S. only)

 When you can make shipping adjustments

 Need to change something else?
-See Fix label issues.
+Change or fix your shipping label.

 How to make a shipping adjustment